brunoreis/aritimetica-server/docs/logging.md

 It also logs the server lifecycle events.

 When there is an **error in the authorize** method in the graphql fields, it's **swallowed** by the fieldAuthorizerPlugin.
 So we recomend you wrap those authorize methods with a try catch block and log exceptions there.

+#### log level

+Pino will use the LOG_LEVEL env var to set the log level it will use.
+You can also change that level at **runtime** by calling the `changeLogLevel` GraphQL operation.
+Please notice that, if you run the app on multiple instances, this will set that level in one unique instance.